Welsh Language Commissioner

 The Welsh Language Commissioner (Comisiynydd y Gymraeg) is a Welsh Government officer, overseeing an independent advisory body of the same name.
-The position was created following the passing of the Welsh Language (Wales) Measure 2011, effective on 1 April 2012, with the aim of promoting and facilitating the use of the Welsh language.
+The position was created following the passing of the Welsh Language (Wales) Measure 2011, effective on 1 April 2012, replacing the Welsh Language Board, with the aim of promoting and facilitating the use of the Welsh language.
 This entails raising awareness of the official status of the Welsh language in Wales and by imposing standards on organisations.
 This, in turn, will lead to the establishment of rights for Welsh speakers.

 According to the Commissioner's website, there are two principles that underpin the work of the Commissioner, namely: